Bob Nadel Science Fiction 3mpub.com

 Biography

-Bob Nadel was born in Bronx, NY, the son of a Hungarian immigrant father who was a master tool & die maker who helped give birth to the modern automobile.
+Bob Nadel, born Bernard Nadel, in Bronx, NY, the son of a Hungarian immigrant father who was a master tool & die maker who helped give birth to the modern automobile.
 Bob followed his father into the tool-and-die trade.
 He educated himself by taking night courses at CCNY, NYU, Brown University, and Rappahannock College in Virginia.
 Among his many professional accomplishments, he made the first prototype zoom lens, worked on early radar plumbing for the US Air Force, and manufactured umbilical cord junction boxes for the National Aerodynamics and Space Administration.
 He also patented a variety of high speed metal component production and assembly methods.

-Recently, he went into research and development.
-His latest invention, intended to assist doctors during cataract surgery, is an automatic lens furler and injector.
-It injects a sterile lens into the eye through an incision so tiny that not one stitch is required to close it.
-Bob comes by his inventiveness naturally.
 He had the honor of exchanging letters with Albert Einstein shortly before his death.
 The subject of the correspondence was an alternative to a rocket propulsion system that uses gyroscopic precession.
 It would be, in effect, a working flying saucer, and was sufficiently complicated that Bob has yet to build a prototype.
 However, he is thinking about it ...

 Home Order Novella License Biography

-© 2000-2008, Third Millennium Publishing, All Rights Reserved
+© 2000-2010, Third Millennium Publishing, All Rights Reserved

 Information: information@3mpub.com